markupstart/handbook/README.md

 ## Deployment

-This site is set up as a static Docusaurus handboo
+This site is set up as a static Docusaurus handbook.